 Keep the Autoplay in Mind

 Videos in the News Feed start playing automatically.
-As a video creator you should be able to grab people’s attention from the very first frame.
+As a video creator, you should be able to grab people’s attention from the very first frame.
 Also, remember that videos in the News Feed play silently.
 They should attract attention without the sound.
-In this regard, animation might work miracles.
+In this regard, an animation might work miracles.

 Make People Feel Good about Themselves

 When creating videos for social media, you should be aware of the fact that people will discover your creations in News Feed next to a photo from a friend or a status update from a family member.
 If you want to get more shares and likes for your video, make it appeal to the audience.
 After all, people share stuff that makes them look good in front of other people.

 A good example is Facebook’s Friend Anniversary videos.
 They fit perfectly to the context and are all about happiness!

 Use Different Types of Videos on Different Media Channels